mfontanadev/retroProjects/MINIRALLY/README.md

 0-It works on Windows, Linux (not compatible), Mac (not compatible).

-1-Inside MINIRALLY.zip you will find two folders (you can choose any):
+1-MINIRALLY cames in two flavours, emulated and win10+ compatibility.

-A) Folder ending with -EMUL, this version uses a DOS emulator.
+A) Zip file ending with -EMUL uses a DOS emulator.
 In this case execute the file called "play_minimized.bat".

 NOTE: DOS emulation is done using DOSBox-0.72 it allows to switch into monochromatic screen resolution and execute the .exe old file.

-B) Folder ending with -WIN10, this version was compiled with QB64 and do not need emulation.
+B) Zip file ending with -WIN10 was compiled using QB64 no need to emulate DOS.
 In this case execute thr file called "play.bat".

+NOTE: !!!!If antivirus says that there is a Trojan, is is false positive, there in no virus in the .exe file!!!

 ## Build a new version / Sources / Code explanation